gabrielweyer/azure-functions-telemetry/docs/DEMO.md

 :memo: `HEAD` is more commonly used than `GET` for ping tests but it is easier to issue a `GET` with a web browser.

-Navigate to `http://localhost:7073/health` (Default `v4`) in your favourite browser.
+Navigate to <http://localhost:7073/health> (Default `v4`) in your favourite browser.

 The Health request is recorded in Application Insights.

-Navigate to `http://localhost:7074/health` (Custom `v4`) in your favourite browser.
+Navigate to <http://localhost:7074/health> (Custom `v4`) in your favourite browser.

-The Health request is discarded by the `HealthRequestFilter` which is configured by `WithHealthRequestFilter`.
+The Health request is discarded by the `HealthRequestFilter` which is configured by the application setting `ApplicationInsights:HealthCheckFunctionName`.

 ## HttpExceptionThrowingFunction

-Navigate to `http://localhost:7073/http-exception` (Default `v4`) in your favourite browser.
+Navigate to <http://localhost:7073/http-exception> (Default `v4`) in your favourite browser.

 Demonstrates that the stack trace is not present in the console logs when an exception is thrown.